 - The item which failed was not included as part of the inspection contract agreement, which means it was not checked during the inspections and maintenance

-This brings up an extremely important question: why would a company invest so much time and money into such a critical piece of equipment, but latter on allow for it to fail and cause big problems within their workplace?
+This brings up an extremely important question: why would a company invest so much time and money into such a critical piece of equipment, but later on allow for it to fail and cause big problems within their workplace?

 Many cranes come with an O.E.M. owner’s manual, these manuals typically offer manufacturer recommendations regarding the frequency in which major components of the crane should be inspected and maintained.
 Unfortunately though because these are just recommendations many companies fail to design a standard inspection/preventative maintenance program around these guidelines.